yashwanthkkn/CredKit/README.md

 npm install -g credkit
 ```

+Requirements
-NOTE : Ensure you run *az login* before proceeding to use the application since it is dependent on that.
+* Ensure you run *az login* before proceeding to use the application since it is dependent on that.
+* Use *node 18 or above*

 ## Add New Token config
 Developers can add new token configuration using the following comment.